 Turnover of registered nurses (RNs) is an important and widely used measure in analyzing the health care workforce.
 It’s used to project the job market for nurses (based on availability of jobs) and can also be considered an indicator of whether a health care organization has a good working environment.

-A study in the current issue of Policy, Politics & Nursing Practice reveals that an estimated 17.5 percent of newly-licensed RNs leave their first nursing job within the first year, and one in three (33.5%) leave within two years.
+A 2014 study in Policy, Politics & Nursing Practice reveals that an estimated 17.5 percent of newly-licensed RNs leave their first nursing job within the first year, and one in three (33.5%) leave within two years.
 The researchers found that turnover for this group is lower at hospitals than at other health care settings.

 The study, which synthesized existing turnover data and reported turnover data from a nationally representative sample of RNs, was conducted by the RN Work Project, funded by the Robert Wood Johnson Foundation.
 It is the only longitudinal study of RNs in the United States.
 The data comes from surveys of three cohorts of newly-licensed RNs conducted since 2006.